donnellyfj/donnellyfj/README.md

 ### Gesture Recognition
 A model that detects gestures present in IMU data using Hidden Markov Models (HMMs) with the Baum-Welch algorithm.

+### Watch Party
+A Chrome extension that allows you and your friends to synchronize video play/pause actions on video playing websites.